ESIPFed/cloud-data-optimization/index.md

 ### Antipatterns

+A community survey of the ESIP Cloud Computing Cluster noted the following antipatterns:

 _(WIP: No lift and shift, avoiding large granules without a means to subset)_

 ### Cost and Compliance Considerations

 _(WIP: egress controls, export controls, multi-tenant systems, etc)_